blugnu/test/README.md

      // using the testing.T.Run method...
      t.Run("subtest", func(t *testing.T) {
-        With(t) // so a new test frame must be established
+        With(t) // .. the new test frame must be established explicitly
         // ...
      })
   }